My 15-year-0ld daughter, PickyKidPix, has been working for a year to get our dog to pass the therapy dog test through Pets and People.

 And Mario is very strong in spite of the fact that he is a wheelchair-user.

-However, Mario is not any more powerful than the others, he’s one of the group, one of the fantastic five.
+However, Mario is not any more powerful than the others, he’s one of the groups, one of the fantastic five.
 They’ve all equally contributed to the rescue of Big Eddie, the only adult in the story.

 I had to dig more deeply to find other characters using wheelchairs, again, with the focus of the story not being wheelchair use itself.